gbjk/gocryptotrader/config/README.md

 	cryptocurrency.
 [See Example](#enable-currency-via-config-example)

-	- Communication for utilisation of supported communication mediums e.g. email events direct to your personal account.
+	- Communication for utilisation of supported communication mediums e.g. email events direct to your personal accounts.
 [See Example](#enable-communications-via-config-example)

     - Websocket subscription channels.
 [See Example](#configure-exchange-websocket-subscriptions)